tomaszj/dotfiles/README.md

     * NrrwRgn for region editing
     * vim-trailing-whitespace for easy removal of trailing whitespace using :FixWhitespace
     * vim-jsx for JSX support

+## What's not included

+I used to have a few custom git shortcuts, but now I resort to these provided by [oh-my-zsh's git plugin](https://github.com/robbyrussell/oh-my-zsh/wiki/Plugin:git).

 ## Pre-requisites